shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

     d. **Sales fact** is created by merging InvoiceLineItems with Invoice query.

 12. For the Snowflake data source, select the **SupplierCategories** query from the Queries window.
-Selecting this query will prompt youfor credentials.
+Selecting this query will prompt you for credentials.
 Click **Edit Credentials**.

     ![](../media/lab-01/image24.png)

 13. Enter the **Snowflake Username** and **Snowflake Password** provided below.
-Use these credentials to connect all the tables underSnowflake to Snowflake and then select Connect.
+Use these credentials to connect all the tables under Snowflake to Snowflake and then select Connect.

     - Snowflake Username: